pgm-benobira/benoitbiraguma/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and go to `http://localhost:8080` to view the website.

+Please note that the projects will be missing from this version, as they are now hosted on Hygraph and the link for the content API is not publicly available.
+You can add you own projects locally or fetch from your Hygraph project.
+The hygraph.js gives an insight of what your models should look like in Hygraph.

 ## Usage